-- We conducted correlation analyses between the time series of a chosen ENSO index and either a [CH4], δ^{13} CH4, or HCN record as the dependent variable.
-The degree of correlation is quantified by the square (r^2 -value) of the Pearson correlation coefficient or, alternatively, of the Spearman ranking coefficient.
-The Pearson coefficient is more commonly used, but it assumes linear relationships between the variables and may underestimate nonlinear correlations.
+We conducted correlation analyses between the time series of a chosen ENSO index and either a [CH4], $\delta^{13}$ CH4, or HCN record as the dependent variable.
+The degree of correlation is quantified by the square ( $r^2$ value) of the Pearson correlation coefficient or, alternatively, of the Spearman ranking coefficient.
+The Pearson coefficient is more commonly used, but it assumes linear relationships between the variables and may underestimate non-linear correlations.
 We therefore also used the Spearman rank, which does not require linearity.
-Note that not all correlation combinations were tested using both coefficients. - A lag time between ENSO forcing and detection of resulting δ13CH4 or HCN variability at the measurement site, (or in the global average) is likely, due to delayed reactiona variety of factors that may lead to lags of unknown length and some of which may be cumulative: e.g., hydrology, plant growth and decay, microbial response, seasonal triggers for methanogenesis or burning to environmental changes, as well as atmospheric chemistry, mixing, and transport and mixing between source regions and sampling sites.
+Note that not all correlation combinations were tested using both coefficients.

+A lag time between ENSO forcing and detection of resulting $\delta^{13}$ CH4 or HCN variability at the measurement site, (or in the global average) is likely, due to a variety of factors that may lead to lags of unknown length and some of which may be cumulative, e.g., hydrology, plant growth and decay, microbial response, and seasonal triggers for methanogenesis or burning, as well as atmospheric chemistry, mixing, and transport between source regions and sampling sites.
 Therefore, it is difficult to define a cut-off for lags.
-Literature estimates of such specific lags range from days (Chamberlain et al., 2016) to 7 months (Zhang et al., 2018; Zhu et al., 2017), not counting atmospheric transport.
-Given ENSO variability with a periodicity of 2-7 years (McPhaden et al., 2006), our analysis therefore allows for lag times of up to 5 years in monthly increments in the calculations and reports the maximum r2 and lag time (in months) for a given ENSO-

-[CH4]/ δ^{13} CH4/HCN combination.
-We conducted the analysis for all permutations of the four ENSO indices as monthly means and their 12-month running means as well as the [CH4], δ^{13} CH4, and HCN data products listed in Sect.
+Literature estimates of specific lags range from days (Chamberlain et al., 2016) to 7 months (Zhang et al., 2018; Zhu et al., 2017), not counting atmospheric transport.
+Given ENSO variability with a periodicity of 2-7 years (McPhaden et al., 2006), our analysis therefore allows for lag times of up to 5 years in monthly increments in the calculations and reports the maximum $r^2$ and lag time (in months) for a given ENSO-[CH4] / $\delta^{13}$ CH4 / HCN combination.
+We conducted the analysis for all permutations of the four ENSO indices as monthly means and their 12-month running means as well as the [CH4], $\delta^{13}$ CH4, and HCN data products listed in Sect.
 2.1 and Table 1.
-For all [CH4], δ^{13} CH4, and HCN parameters we used the period 1998-2016, except for ASC where data are available only from late 2000.
+For all [CH4], $\delta^{13}$ CH4, and HCN parameters we used the period 1998-2016, except for ASC, where data are only available from late 2000.
 Using the same period for all time series avoids differing correlation results due to varying data coverage.
-The period includes the strong El Niños of 1998 and 2015, as well as the strong La Niñas of 1999, 2007 and 2010.
-We also calculated correlations for the period 1983-2016 ([CH4] of SMO, ASC and global) and 1992-2016 (δ^{13} CH4 at BHD and global).
+The period includes the strong El Niños of 1998 and 2015, as well as the strong La Niñas of 1999, 2007, and 2010.
+We also calculated correlations for the period 1983-2016 ([CH4] of SMO, ASC, and global) and 1992-2016 ( $\delta^{13}$ CH4 at BHD and global).